Uncontrolled Smoked Coulette.

 -

-Preheat your grill for high heat.
+Preheat grill to high heat

 -